m-mdy-m/algorithms-data-structures/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'feature request'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Problem Description

+Describe the problem or pain point that your feature request is addressing.
+Provide context and examples to help others understand the significance of the proposed feature.

+### Proposed Solution

-A clear and concise description of what you want to happen.
+Outline your idea for the feature in detail.
+Be clear and concise about what you want to happen and how it would improve the project.

-**Describe alternatives you've considered**
+### Implementation Suggestions

+If you have specific suggestions or requirements for how the feature should be implemented, please include them here.
+This could include technical considerations, design preferences, or integration with existing functionality.

+### Alternatives Considered

-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you've considered.
+Explain why you believe your proposed solution is the best approach.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+### Additional Context

+Include any additional context, background information, or relevant details about the feature request.
+This could include user stories, use cases, or scenarios where the feature would be beneficial.

+### Impact Assessment

+Consider the potential impact of the proposed feature on users, developers, and the overall project.
+Discuss any potential risks, dependencies, or challenges that should be taken into account.

+### Related Issues or Discussions

+If there are any related issues, discussions, or previous feature requests that are relevant to this proposal, please provide links or references.